MA Suzuki Festival 2023

 (*Teacher Workshops are not included with Observation Passes.
 Please purchase separately.)

 Send Students to the Festival!

-In exchange for volunteering 3+ hours, you can attend Sunday lunch and observe Saturday and Sunday for free!
-(Please note, Teacher Workshops must still be registered and paid for).
+Volunteering at the Festival is a fun and easy way to get connected with your local Suzuki community.
+In exchange for volunteering 2+ hours, you will receive a Saturday and Sunday Observer Pass for free!
+(Please note, Teacher Workshops are not included and must be registered and paid for).

 We would love your help with the following: